Posted by The Children's Institute - Feb 19, 2016

 • You and your child may want a “special” place to eat, away from the majority of people who are eating heaping plates of holiday food.

-• Once the meal is complete, engage your child in activities away from the dining area. (work off of the plan that you created and reviewed with your child prior to the party.)
+• Once the meal is complete, engage your child in activities away from the dining area. (work from the plan you created and reviewed with your child prior to the party.)

-• All food should be put away when the meal is complete so that it does not provide an additional source of temptation/anxiety for your child.
+• All food should be put away when the meal is complete so that it does not provide an additional source of temptation or anxiety for your child.

-• If eating a meal during a holiday party is just too difficult for your child, you may want to join the party after the meal has been served and put away.
+• If eating a meal during a holiday party is just too difficult for your child, you may want to join the party after the meal has been served and leftovers have been put away.

-• The important aspect of the holiday season is to focus on the activities at the party and socialization with friends/family.
+• The important aspect of the holiday season is to focus on the activities at the party and socialization with friends and family.
 Take the focus off of food!
 Read More...

 Posted by The Children's Institute - Oct 29, 2014